patience4711/SONOFF-SENSOR/README.md

 # SONOFF-SENSOR
-The sonoff is a very intersting device and has the possibility to install custom software.
+The sonoff is a very interesting device because it has the possibility to install custom software.
 This way we can make use of another feature: We can connect sensors like f.i a BME 280.
 Now we can setup a thermostate or a hydrostate.
 With this program installed on a Sonoff it is very easy to do that.
-The only thing you have to do is connect a sensor and make some adjustments in the settings, done via the webinterface.
+The only thing you have to do is connect a sensor with 4 wires, and make some adjustments in the settings, done via the webinterface.
 The software has some interesting features:
 - actual sensor readings are displayed on the frontpage
 - Simply to connect to your wifi